stevekwan/best-practices/javascript/gotchas.md

 ### Pushing console.log() into production
 ### JavaScript never executing because an error was thrown earlier
 ### I'm trying to select a DOM element and it's coming back as undefined, even though I know it's there.
 Why?

-JS optimizations:
-### Reducing HTTP requests
-### Minification
-### Script tags in wrong place...one-pass.
-Script blocking?
-Ext sources
-### excessive reflow
-Do I even need to write this?
-Has it not been handled better elsewhere?
-Yahoo's guide is good.
-Maybe I should just move the really important (and unique) ones into the best practices guide.
 -->

 [javascript-gotchas]: https://github.com/stevekwan/best-practices/blob/master/javascript/gotchas.md